-In today's post, we discuss ways to optimize nutrition, exercise and veterinary care to help your senior cat or dog thrive.
+In today's post, we discuss elder pet care including, ways to optimize nutrition, exercise and routine examinations to help your senior cat or dog thrive.

 Much like people, cats and dogs go through a wide range of physical and behavioral changes as they age.
 While aging is certainly not a disease, a little extra attention from your veterinarian could go a long way to improving your furry friend's quality of life as they progress through their senior and super senior years.